-Round 3 Respite Grant Awards - Implemented in early 2015 Provider/Program FY2014-15 Grant Award Respite Model Youth/Transition Age Youth (TAY) Respite Awards Sacramento LGBT Community Center \$100,988 corrected Will work to de-escalate mental health crisis for lesbian, gay, bisexual, transgender, queer, questioning and allied youth by providing short-term respite and drop-in support groups in a safe place.
-Wind Youth Services \$249,015 corrected Will work to reduce mental health crisis for youth between the ages of 13 to 25 who are homeless or at risk of being homeless by providing linkages to community services and peer-directed respite. - Unserved and Underserved Populations Respite Awards - Designed to meet the needs of adults (and the people who support them) who self-identify as lesbian, gay, bisexual, transgender, queer and questioning A Church For All \$75,000 Will work to de-escalate mental health crisis for adults by offering short-term peer-run drop in respite services in a safe space.
+Round 3 Respite Grant Awards - To be implemented in early 2015 Provider/Program FY2014-15 Grant Award Respite Model Youth/Transition Age Youth (TAY) Respite Awards Sacramento LGBT Community Center \$100,988 corrected Will work to de-escalate mental health crisis for lesbian, gay, bisexual, transgender, queer, questioning and allied youth by providing short-term respite and drop-in support groups in a safe place.
+Will work to reduce mental health crisis for youth between the ages of 13 to 25 who are homeless or at risk of being homeless by providing linkages to community services and peer-directed respite. ards - Designed to meet the needs of adults (and the people who support them) who self-identify as esbian, gay, bisexu al, transgender, queer and questioning A Church For All \$75,000 Will work to de-escalate mental health crisis for adults by offering short-term peer-run drop in respite services in a safe space.
 Gender Health Center \$75,000 Will work to promote stabilization for adults in crisis through neighborhood based drop-in respite services and supportive activities.
 Sacramento LGBT Community Center \$75,000 Will work to promote stabilization for adults age 25 and older in crisis with drop in and planned respite in a supportive setting.